Matheussoranco/M.I.A_Multimodal_Inteligent_Assistant/README.md

 This is Friday/M.I.A, my personal virtual assistant that runs on my computer, phone, and smartwatch.
 After many requests from colleagues, I’m posting the modules.
 M.I.A works with an LLM (Large Language Model) to chat and interact with you, but she also has modules that automate many tasks, making her a versatile and powerful assistant.
 # Key Features
-Seamless Interaction with LLMs
+Seamless Interaction with LLMs.

 Powered by advanced Large Language Models like LLama 70B or APIs like OpenAI and Ollama.
 Provides accurate, natural, and engaging responses to queries.
-Speech Recognition and Generation
+Speech Recognition and Generation.

 Utilizes state-of-the-art ASR (Automatic Speech Recognition) models, such as OpenAI Whisper.
 Generates human-like speech using a female voice, powered by SpeechT5.
-Automated Task Modules
+Automated Task Modules.

     Email Writing and Sending: Compose and send emails effortlessly.
     Messaging Across Platforms: Send messages on WhatsApp, Slack, Telegram, and more.